-With the CNE coming to an end, there has been more photos than ever shared over social media from the venue.
-The biggest problem we’re facing with fair photos?
-Too many were fleeting Snapchat selfies, or simply shot strictly with a smartphone.
+With the CNE coming up, there will be more photos than ever, shared over social media from the venue.
+The biggest problem we face with fair photos?
+Too many of them are often Snapchat selfies, or simply shot strictly with a smartphone.

 As convenient as smartphones may be, they still pale in comparison to cameras and continue to struggle with low-light performance and a lack of optical zoom.